Rear-End Collision Car Accidents

-Rear end collisions are responsible for many car accidents in Sacramento.
-A rear end collision can be due to many reasons.
-Following drivers are often distracted or are following too closely.
+Rear-end collisions are responsible for many car accidents in Sacramento.
+A rear-end collision can be due to many reasons.
+Following drivers are often distracted or following too closely.
 Leading drivers may stop abruptly without signaling their intent to stop.
-Who is liable in a rear end collision is a question of fact.
-However, following drivers have an uphill battle proving that leading drivers were negligent and therefore responsible for damages in a personal injury lawsuit.
+Who is liable in a rear-end collision is a question of fact.
+However, following drivers have an uphill battle proving that leading drivers were negligent and therefore responsible for damages in a car accident lawsuit.

 When Following Drivers Are Negligent

 Following drivers are often negligent because they were following too closely.
-In fact, even though the general approach to car accident cases involving rear end collisions is that both the leading driver has a duty to not stop suddenly without signaling, and the following driver has a duty to not follow too closely, a trend has emerged to tip the scales in favor of negligence on the following driver in the event of a rear end collision.
-The argument is that as long as the leading driver is not negligent, the fact that the following driver collided with the vehicle in-front traveling the same direction itself furnishes some proof the either the following driver was travelling too closely or at an excessive speed.
-Therefore, following drivers have an uphill battle in proving that the leading driver was negligent in a rear end accident case.
+In fact, even though the general approach to car accident cases involving rear-end collisions is that both the leading driver has a duty to not stop suddenly without signaling, and the following driver has a duty to not follow too closely, a trend has emerged to tip the scales in favor of negligence on the following driver in the event of a rear-end collision.
+The argument is that as long as the leading driver is not negligent, the fact that the following driver collided with the vehicle in-front traveling the same direction itself furnishes some proof that either the following driver was traveling too closely or at an excessive speed.
+Therefore, following drivers have an uphill battle in proving that the leading driver was negligent in a rear-end accident case.

 When Leading Drivers Are Negligent